httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Sample Digest Values

 This section shows examples of digest values for different hashing algorithms.
 The input value is the JSON object `{"hello": "world"}`.
-By virtue of using `Byte Sequence` ({{Section 3.3.5 of STRUCTURED-FIELDS}}) serialization, the digest value is the base64 encoding of the bytes calculated using the indicated hashing algorithm, delimited by colons.
+The digest values are each produced by running the relevant hashing algorithm over the input and running the output bytes through `Byte Sequence` serialization; see {{Section 4.1.8 of STRUCTURED-FIELDS}}.

 ~~~
 NOTE: '\' line wrapping per RFC 8792